-What should a student do if she/he is late to class ?
+What should a student do if she/he is late to class?

 Do no interrupt the instructor.
-Discretely (don't walk in front of an instructor who is addressing a class) drop off any work that is due at the small desk at the front of the class.
-Pick up your papers at the end of class (your paper will be in the red "pick up" folder)
+Discretely drop off any work that is due at the small desk at the front of the class.
+Pick up your papers at the end of class (your paper will be in the red "pick up" folder) Sign the "sign in" sheet so that you can get credit for attending at least 80 % of the class.
+If you are more than 20 minutes late then you cannot receive credit for attendance.